Skip to main content

 When the fixed term expires, it does not automatically end.
 Under the current law (post-2021), a fixed-term tenancy converts to a periodic tenancy at the end of the fixed term unless both parties agree to a new fixed-term agreement, or one party gives the required notice to end the tenancy during the final period.

 This catches many landlords by surprise.
 If your fixed-term tenancy expires on 31 December and neither party does anything, the tenancy continues as periodic from 1 January.
-To prevent this, you need to give 28 days written notice before the end of the fixed term that it will not continue.
+To prevent this, written notice that the tenancy will not continue must be given no later than 21 days before the end of the fixed term, and no earlier than 90 days before it (this 90-to-21-day window is set by s.60B of the RTA).

 Which Is Better for Landlords?